 Selecting a filter is serious business.
 In most cases, an undergravel biological filter or an out-of-tank power filter is adequate.
 Since you can never have too much filtration, you might want to combine an undergravel filter with an outside power filter.
 There are tons of good brands of filters on the market designed for all kinds of aquarium sizes.

 Lighting is super-important for a healthy aquariums, but it’s often neglected.
-Having the right light simulates natural daylight for the period as well as prettying up your tank.
+Having the right light simulates natural daylight, as well as works to pretty up your tank.
 Fluorescent lamps, built into the tank hood, are usually best.
 Hoods are easy to install and keep fish from going AWOL.
 They also make it easy for you to get in and out of the tank for maintenance and feeding.

 Avoid incandescent lights because they give off heat, which could stress out your fish as well as burn out faster than a fluorescent bulb.

-Investing in a high-quality heater is a good idea since it can really hurt your pet if it breaks.
-Remember that aquarium heaters vary widely in terms of power so make sure you speak to a pet store clerk about which one is best for you.
-You want to keep your fish warm, not broil him.
+Investing in a high-quality heater is a good way to protect your fish.
+Remember that aquarium heaters vary widely in terms of power, so make sure you speak to a pet store clerk about which one is best for you.
+You want to keep your fish warm, not broil them.
 A good rule of thumb is four watts of heater per gallon of water.

-You don’t need a degree in chemistry to understand how to keep your water clean but there are things you need to think about.
-These include ammonia, hardness, nitrate, oxygen, pH, salinity and temperature.
-Use a good filter and don’t overload your aquarium with stuff like many fish, snails and food, and you’ve gone through half the battle.
+You don’t need a degree in chemistry to understand how to keep your water clean, but there are things you need to think about.
+These include ammonia, hardness, nitrate, oxygen, pH, salinity, and temperature.
+Use a good filter and don’t overload your aquarium with stuff like too many fish, snails, and food, and you’ve gone through half the battle.

 Since poor tank water is the major cause of aquarium problems, changing the tank water monthly can keep your fish from getting sick or worse.
 Use a water quality test kit and change the equivalent of one percent of the aquarium’s water per day (or approximately 30 percent per month).
 Your pet store clerk or fish vet should be able to show you how to maintain the water for your fish.